scikit-learn-contrib/scikit-learn-extra/doc/modules/cluster.rst

 Clustering with KMedoids and Common-nearest-neighbors
 =====================================================
 .. _k_medoids:
+.. currentmodule:: sklearn_extra.cluster

 K-Medoids
 =========

-:class:`KMedoids` is related to the :class:`KMeans` algorithm.
-While :class:`KMeans` tries to minimize the within cluster sum-of-squares, :class:`KMedoids` tries to minimize the sum of distances between each point and the medoid of its cluster.
-The medoid is a data point (unlike the centroid) which has least total distance to the other members of its cluster.
+:class:`KMedoids` is related to the :class:`KMeans <sklearn.cluster.KMeans>` algorithm.
+While
+:class:`KMeans <sklearn.cluster.KMeans>` tries to minimize the within cluster sum-of-squares, :class:`KMedoids` tries to minimize the sum of distances between each point and the medoid of its cluster.
+The medoid is a data point (unlike the centroid) which has the least total distance to the other members of its cluster.
 The use of a data point to represent each cluster's center allows the use of any distance metric for clustering.
 It may also be a practical advantage, for instance K-Medoids algorithms have been used for facial recognition for which the medoid is a typical photo of the person to recognize while K-Means would have obtained a blurry image that mixed several pictures of the person to recognize.

-:class:`KMedoids` can be more robust to noise and outliers than :class:`KMeans` as it will choose one of the cluster members as the medoid while :class:`KMeans` will move the center of the cluster towards the outlier which might in turn move other points away from the cluster centre.
+:class:`KMedoids` can be more robust to noise and outliers than :class:`KMeans <sklearn.cluster.KMeans>` as it will choose one of the cluster members as the medoid while :class:`KMeans <sklearn.cluster.KMeans>` will move the center of the cluster towards the outlier which might in turn move other points away from the cluster centre.

-:class:`KMedoids` is also different from K-Medians, which is analogous to :class:`KMeans` except that the Manhattan Median is used for each cluster center instead of the centroid.
-K-Medians is robust to outliers, but it is limited to the Manhattan Distance metric and, similar to :class:`KMeans`, it does not guarantee that the center of each cluster will be a member of the original dataset.
+:class:`KMedoids` is also different from K-Medians, which is analogous to :class:`KMeans <sklearn.cluster.KMeans>` except that the Manhattan Median is used for each cluster center instead of the centroid.
+K-Medians is robust to outliers, but it is limited to the Manhattan Distance metric and, similar to :class:`KMeans <sklearn.cluster.KMeans>`, it does not guarantee that the center of each cluster will be a member of the original dataset.

 The complexity of K-Medoids is :math:`O(N^2 K T)` where :math:`N` is the number of samples, :math:`T` is the number of iterations and :math:`K` is the number of clusters.
-This makes it more suitable for smaller datasets in comparison to :class:`KMeans` which is :math:`O(N K T)`.
+This makes it more suitable for smaller datasets in comparison to :class:`KMeans <sklearn.cluster.KMeans>` which is :math:`O(N K T)`.

 .. topic:: Examples: